Trump travel ban: Questions about the revised executive order

-His first executive order, which sparked mass protests and confusion at airports, was halted by the courts in February.
+The first executive order, which sparked mass protests and confusion at airports, was halted by the courts in February.

 The original order barred people from seven majority-Muslim countries - Iran, Iraq, Syria, Yemen, Somalia, Sudan and Libya - from entering the US for 90 days.
 It also halted refugee resettlement for 120 days and banned Syrian refugees indefinitely.

-Why those countries?
+Why were those countries chosen?

 The second executive order states that each of the six countries is either considered a state sponsor of terrorism by the US or "has been significantly compromised by terrorist organisations or contains active conflict zones".
 This "diminishes the foreign government's willingness or ability to share or validate important information about individuals seeking to travel to the United States," the order says.